 The Wombles song creator reputedly paid a six-figure sum to American composer John Cage after including a section of his silent track, 4'33", on an album.

-The pair were interviewed on the steps of the High Court in 2002 apparently after agreeing a settlement.
+He was interviewed at the High Court in 2002 with Cage's representatives apparently after agreeing a settlement.

 Earlier the Southampton-born composer admitted on Twitter that the whole thing had been a "great scam".